WLCB/archive/pages/Projects/metzerott_formatted.md

 <hr><p class="pagenum"><sup>Page 78</sup></p>

-Metzerott caught the boy in his arms."Do you hear the emperor?" he cried.
+Metzerott caught the boy in his arms.
+"Do you hear the emperor?" he cried.
 "Louis Napoleon must be obeyed.
 Come down to dinner, all of you!"

 It was good to see the starving women eat, and Louis' face bright with the joy of &rsquo;viding.
 Metzerott, as he watched them, knew not whether to be glad or sorrowful.
 That there should be no more starving under his roof he was quite determined, yet how to take upon himself the support of three full-grown women?
 At last a happy thought came to him.